llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   computed automatically.
 If `acc loop vector` were mapped to `omp parallel for`, `vector_length` with a non-constant-expression argument would be possible.
-* Orphaned `acc loop` directive that observes `num_workers` and `vector_length` because the enclosing compute construct from which those clauses would normally be applied during translation is not statically visible.
+* Orphaned `acc loop` directive that observes `vector_length` because the enclosing compute construct from which `vector_length` would normally be copied during translation is not statically visible.
 * Subarrays specifying non-contiguous blocks in dynamic multidimensional arrays because these cannot be mapped to OpenMP array sections.
 Notes: